Mangal Bagh killed in Afghanistan

 Ziaul Haq Amarkhel, the governor of Nangarhar, said in a statement that the Lashkar-i-Islami terrorist group’s leader Mangal Bagh was killed in a bomb blast along with his two security guards.

-According to Afghan officials and locals, Mangal Bagh had gone to his son's house in Bandar Darra in Achin district in Nangarhar at around noon when the incident took place.
-He was reportedly leaving the house of his son when a bomb placed at the doorstep exploded.
-He was killed on the spot along with his 13-year-old daughter and two security guards.
+According to Afghan officials and locals, Mangal Bagh had gone to his son’s house in Bandar Darra in Achin district in Nangarhar at around noon when the incident took place.
+He was reportedly leaving the house of his son when a bomb placed in the doorstep exploded.
+He was killed on the spot along with his 13-year daughter and two security guards.